AsavaAsava/SchoolPool/README.md

 ```

 ## Administration Dashboard

+This has been built using [Laravel](https://laravel.com/) and has made use of [Jetstream](https://jetstream.laravel.com/3.x/introduction.html) and the [AdminLTE template](https://adminlte.io/).
+The Administrator System also exposes an API at `/api/verify` which verifies a user is authorized to use the platform.

 ### Installation
 These instructions will guide you on how to set up and run the API on your local machine.